Atopic dermatitis: Diet

-The role of vitamin D on atopic dermatitis is not clear, but some evidence shows that vitamin D supplementation may improve its symptoms.
+The role of vitamin D on atopic dermatitis is not clear, but vitamin D supplementation may improve its symptoms.

-There is some evidence linking Vitamin B12 blood levels to the severity of atopic dermatitis (AD), with a potentially clinically significant improvement observed following Vitamin B12 oral supplementation.
-However, more research is required to confirm the cause-effect relationship between Vitamin B12 deficiency and AD severity or relapse.

-Studies have investigated the role of long-chain polyunsaturated fatty acid (LCPUFA) supplementation and LCPUFA status in the prevention and treatment of AD, but the results are controversial.
-Whether the nutritional intake of n-3 fatty acids has a clear preventive or therapeutic role, or if n-6 fatty acids consumption promotes atopic diseases is unclear.
+There is no clear benefit for pregnant mothers taking omega 3 long-chain polyunsaturated fatty acid (LCPUFA) in preventing the development of AD in their child.

 Several probiotics seem to have a positive effect, with a roughly 20% reduction in the rate of AD.
-The best evidence is for multiple strains of bacteria.
+Probiotics containing multiple strains of bacteria seem to work the best.

 In people with celiac disease or nonceliac gluten sensitivity, a gluten-free diet improves their symptoms and prevents the occurrence of new outbreaks.